as I recite my verses for the king; my tongue is the pen of a skillful writer. Psalm 45 v1

 So what is Hebrew?

 Hebrew is an ancient language that is written from right to left with a set of letters which does not include vowels.
 The first two letters are Alef and Bet, so the letters are an Alefbet.
 The Jewish/Hebrew scriptures were written without vowels, and the teachers and priests passed on the pronunciations verbally.
-It works in the same way that "Speedriting" in English worked, by omitting the vowels – try it.
+It works in the same way that "Speedwriting" in English worked, by omitting the vowels – try it.

 In Israel today, the language written and spoken is also Hebrew, but the modern version is written without pointing and the spoken language differs in pronunciation of some letters.
 Not all Jews were happy about the use of Hebrew as an everyday language as they feel it is God’s language for worship and teaching.
 Thus some orthodox communities use Yiddish for everyday conversation and Hebrew for worship and Torah study.